Hedge trimmer buying guide

 Plan ahead so that you know what you’re going to do with your clippings when finished.
 A garden shredder can help break these down so they can be used as mulch or composted, or you might want to take advantage of a green waste collection scheme if your local authority offers one.
-Larger branches can be broken down in to kindling and used as firewood, or can be stacked at the bottom of the garden to provide a habitat for a diverse range of insect species.
+Larger branches can be chopped down and seasoned before being used for kindling or firewood.
+Branches can also be stacked at the bottom of the garden to provide a habitat for a diverse range of insect species.

 Make sure that you protect yourself when working with a hedge trimmer.
 Eye protection is a must, as is a sturdy pair of boots.
 Consider a comfortable pair of garden gloves, thick enough to protect your hands from any thorns, brambles or pointed vegetation.